-In addition to the full spectrum of fertility services offered through at Duke Fertility Center, our physicians have particular expertise with laparoscopy, endometriosis and uterine fibroids.
+In addition to the full spectrum of infertility services offered through at Duke Fertility Center, our physicians have particular expertise with laparoscopy, endometriosis and uterine fibroids.

-Some of the surgical procedures we offer can be done at Duke Fertility Center.
-Most cases that allow discharge on the same day of surgery are performed at either the Davis or Duke Ambulatory Surgery Center.
+Some of the surgical procedures we offer can be done at Duke Fertility Center, while others will need to be performed at one of our ambulatory surgery centers.
+Most cases that allow discharge on the same day of surgery are performed at either the Arringdon Ambulatory Service Center or the Davis Ambulatory Surgery Center.
 Procedures requiring an overnight stay are usually performed at Duke Regional Hospital or Duke University Hospital.

-Hysteroscopy is a surgical procedure which involves placing a small scope through the cervix into the uterine cavity.
+Hysteroscopy is a surgical procedure which involves placing a small camera through the cervix into the uterine cavity.
 This allows your physician to view the inside of the uterus to diagnose and treat problems within the uterine cavity.
-Some common problems found through this procedure include:
+Some common problems treated through this procedure include:

 - Scar tissue or other issues in the lining of the uterine cavity